 Day 1 - London Tilbury

-Make your own way to London Tilbury to embark Columbus (3T) in preparation for an evening sailing.
+At London Tilbury Port, embark Columbus (3T) in preparation for an evening sailing.

 Day 2 - Amsterdam, The Netherlands